perebalazs/LowLevelFEM.jl/README.md

 - Solution of static and dynamic (transient with central difference method) problems,
 - which means the generations of the mass matrix $\mathbf{M}$.
 - Displaying the results (scalar or vector displacements, scalar or tensor stresses) with [GMSH](https://gmsh.info).
-  - When dynamic problem is solved animations are also possible (click on $\triangleright$).
+  - When dynamic problems are solved animations are also possible (click on $\triangleright$).
-- Plotting arbitrary result on paths.
+- Plotting arbitrary results on paths.

 # Planed features